RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/searchorder.md

 ## Searching for executables via the operating system:

   * Unix-like:
-      o unqualifiedExecutables: get searched along the pathDir (PATH) in the order supplied, if not found an error gets raised
+    * unqualifiedExecutables: get searched along the pathDir (PATH) in the order supplied, if not found an error gets raised
-      o relativeExecutables: the supplied information gets appended to currDir (current working directory) and denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised o absoluteExecutables: denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised
+    * relativeExecutables: the supplied information gets appended to currDir (current working directory) and denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised
+    * absoluteExecutables: denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised

   * Windows:
       o unqualifiedExecutables: